tiffaniechia/Dress-Code/README.md

  I have chosen a MEAN stack to build this application.
 While I have not used 3/4 of the technology stack, I believe in using the right tools for the job.
 My main concerns when I was choosing the tech stack were of extensibility (I wanted technologies that made scaling up a lot easier), accessibility (how easy it is for other developers to step in and build it up), and efficiency (ramping up on given stack should be fast given current knowledge resources).

  #### a.
 Angular JS (Client side)
  The decision for this stack was guided by Angular.
-Given that Angular provides powerful two way bindings, it makes this Angular great choicec for applications with a lot of user interactions.
+Given that Angular provides powerful two way bindings, it makes Angular a great choice for applications with a lot of user interactions.
 The verbose nature of the framework would also allow client side development to be a lot faster, which is a huge consideration for this given task.

  #### b.
 Node.js + Express.js (Server side)
  Knowing that my client side was going to be written in Javascript, I sought to find a similar language for the server side as well.
 The reason behind this was because I wanted handovers, onboarding, and extension of this code base to be a lot swifter - a developer with knowledge in Javascript can write both front and back end code, as opposed to having to find a developer proficient in two different languages if client and server sides were written in different languages.
 This would make ramping up and hiring a lot easier.